-It is essential that, if a pupil arrives late, they should sign in at the school office so our systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+Iff a pupil arrives late, they must sign in at the school office so that school systems remain fully updated in case an evacuation of the school is necessary and in order that we know exactly where every pupil is at all times.
+Repeated lateness will be discussed with the child's parents/carers to listen and understand the barriers to arrival on time.